Photoshop Passport Photo in 7 Steps

-Step 1.
-Take Picture And Copy It To Your Computer
+Step 1: Take a Picture and Copy It to Your Computer

-Or ask someone to be your photographer.
-In any case, the photo has to be new (or taken within the last month).
-Old photos won’t do and neither will scanned images.
+You can take it by yourself or ask someone to be your photographer.
+In any case, your photo has to be new (or taken within the last month).
+Older photos won’t do—and neither will scanned images.

-Lauch Photoshop on your PC.
+Launch Photoshop on your PC or Mac.
 Then go to File > New and select the photo you want to retouch (or just drag and drop the file).

 If your passport picture shows below your upper chest and far above your head, you need to cut it.
 With the crop tool selected (it’s in the toolbar on your left), pick Ratio in the drop-down menu above and set the proportions to 35 and 45.
 Once you set up each crop bar option, adjust the crop frame in such a way that your head takes up most of the picture.

-The official rules state that in a photo that’s 45 mm high, your head must measure from 29 to 34 mm from your chin to the top of your head: use that as your reference.
+The official rules say that in a 45-mm-high photo, your head must measure 29-34 mm from your chin to the top of your head—so adjust the frame accordingly.

-At the same time, make sure that your shoulders and upper chest are visible.
+At the same time, make sure that your shoulders are visible.
 Once you position the frame correctly, click the checkmark at the crop selector above.

 Go to Image > Size.
-Set the units for width and height at millimetres, and resolution at pixels/inch.
-A compliant photo for a British passport must be 35 mm wide and 45 mm high, so unpair the width and height fields (click on the chain icon) and enter the numbers.
-Also, set the resolution to 300 ppi, then click OK.
+Set millimetres as the width and height units, and resolution at pixels/inch.
+A compliant photo for a passport must be 35 mm wide and 45 mm high—unpair the width and height fields (by clicking on the chain icon) and enter these numbers.
+Finally, set the resolution to 300 ppi, then click OK.

-Select Magic Wand.
-If you can’t find it in the toolbar, press Ctrl+F and type the name in.
-Use this tool to highlight the background.
+Select the tool named Magic Wand (if you can’t find it in the toolbar, press Ctrl+F and type the name in) and use it to highlight the background.

 Sometimes, the magic wand may fail and select unwanted areas.
-If this happens, exclude these areas by holding down Alt (with the tool active) and clicking on them.
+If this happens, exclude these areas by holding down Alt and clicking on them.
 If you want to include some areas in addition to those already selected, hold Shift and click on the parts of the image you want to add.

 You can use the brush tool of the same colour to paint any spots you might’ve missed (it’s on the same bar).
-Remember our advice about having a neat hairstyle?
-If you’ve chosen not to follow it, you may need to zoom in and pick off the areas where your loose hair is standing out visually.
+Remember our advice about having a hairstyle without flyaway hairs?
+If you didn’t follow it, you may need to zoom in and pick off the areas where your loose hair is standing out visually.

-Skip the next step if you’re going to submit your photo online.
+Follow the next step only if you need a printed picture.
+If you’re going to submit your photo online, skip to Step 7.